LenderPanel.com

 • Is stamp duty payable when it comes to an transfer of equity with a mortgage with Fleet Mortgages?

-Please provide the name(s) and addresse(s) of anyone to be removed from the title deeds?
+Please give the name(s) and addresse(s) of anyone to be extracted from the property title?

-Please give the name(s) and addresse(s) of anyone to be added to the title deeds?
+Please give the details of anyone to be added to the property title?

-If you are adding someone on to the property how do you wish to hold the property?
+Where you are adding a person on to the title deeds how do you wish to hold the property?
 Please provide your instructions by completing and returning a“Joint Ownership Declaration” Form.

 Tax and Legal

-Transfer of Equity Conveyancing for Leasehold properties
+Transfer of Equity Conveyancing for Leasehold titles

 Indemnity Insurance

-If the transfer of equity is made pursuant to an Order of the Court, then Insolvency Indemnity Insurance is not required.
+If the transfer of equity is made as a result of an Order of the Court, then Insolvency Indemnity Insurance is not required.
 In other cases, where a property is being transferred at less than market value between joint owners, an Insolvency Act Indemnity Insurance policy may be required.
 This is something that that your conveyancing solicitor will check with Fleet Mortgages This is because, if the outgoing party is made bankrupt in the future, their Trustee in Bankruptcy could argue that they had transferred the property in order to avoid their creditors and apply to the Court to have the transaction set aside.
 If this happens, it could affect your lender or a future buyer from you as they would lose the property and the lender may not get back what they have loaned to you.
 The Insolvency Act Indemnity Insurance policy only protects lenders such as Fleet Mortgages or future buyers from you.
 If there is no mortgage and the outgoing owner is made bankrupt, there is a risk to you that you could lose your home if the transfer is set aside.
 The cost of the Insolvency Act Indemnity Insurance policy varies based on the valuation of the property at the time of completion of the transfer of equity transaction.

 If you do not keep up the payments on your mortgage with Fleet Mortgages your property may be repossessed.